mcc-us/intro-2-logit/README.md

-# logit-intro
+# intro-2-logit
-This PDF/Rmarkdown document is a brief description on Logistical Regression using R.
+This PDF/Rmarkdown document is an introduction to Logistical Regression using R.

 [Logistic Regression PDF](https://github.com/mcc-us/intro-2-logit/blob/main/intro-2-logit.pdf)

-A review on Matt Curcio's Logit article
+A review of Matt Curcio's Logit article

 >"Introduction to Logistic Regression" authored by Matt Curcio, is accurate and well-written.
 The author does a good job of explaining the concepts of logistic regression in a clear and concise way.
 The file also includes helpful examples and exercises.
 >